William Howard Taft

 |---|---|---|---|

-| 1892 | U.S. Circuit Courts for the Sixth Circuit | Harrison (R) | voice |
+| 1892 | U.S. Circuit Courts for the Sixth Circuit | B. Harrison (R) | Voice vote |

-| 1892 | Sixth Circuit | Harrison (R) | voice |
+| 1892 | Sixth Circuit | B. Harrison (R) | Voice vote |

-| 1921 | Supreme Court · succeeded Edward Douglass White | Harding (R) | unknown |
+| 1921 | Supreme Court succeeded Edward Douglass White | Harding (R) | Unknown |

 Education